 Since ancient times, a man has placed faith in the magical power of talismans and amulets, various objects capable of defending their owner from spells and negative influences of all kinds.
 Not many know that the two terms are not synonymous but are actually very different.

 From the moment man became aware of himself, he felt he was immersed in incomprehensible manifestations that he could not identify in nature.
 He, therefore, tried to propitiate those forces that he considered beneficial to protect himself from the evil ones.
-Feeling pressured by events and human needs and having to fight against the adversities of life, he attributed a soul to everything around him.
+Feeling pressured by events and human needs and fighting against life’s adversities, he attributed a soul to everything around him.
 In this way he personalized concrete objects and abstract events, creating his own myths, proposing simulacra to be able to fight or to use for his own advantage.

-In certain ancient rites, still in use today by some primitive tribes, strange, horrifying hairstyles, hideous and grotesque masks and dances with aggressive figurations are used.
+In certain ancient rites, still used by some primitive tribes today, strange, horrifying hairstyles, hideous and grotesque masks and dances with aggressive figurations are used.
 The intent is precisely to scare away the invisible enemies who bring misfortune.

 This idea of man being terrified by the unknown has always gone against everything that appears dark, inexplicable and, as such, threatening, has given us reason to create our own defenses against such things.
 From ancient experiences, from attempts to penetrate the essence of negative forces (presumed or real), from superstitions and legends, “talismans” were born, objects created by mystical and magical rites and built according to precise rules imposed by arcane mysteries of the magic art.